Adapalene

-Adapalene is a third-generation topical retinoid primarily used in the treatment of mild-moderate acne, and is also used off-label to treat keratosis pilaris as well as other skin conditions.
+Adapalene, sold under the brand name Differin among others, is a third-generation topical retinoid primarily used in the treatment of mild-moderate acne, and is also used off-label to treat keratosis pilaris as well as other skin conditions.
 Studies have found adapalene is as effective as other retinoids, while causing less irritation.
 It also has several advantages over other retinoids.
 The adapalene molecule is more stable compared to tretinoin and tazarotene, which leads to less concern for photodegradation.
 It is also chemically more stable compared to the other two retinoids, allowing it to be used in combination with benzoyl peroxide.
 Due to its effects on keratinocyte proliferation and differentiation, adapalene is superior to tretinoin for the treatment of comedonal acne and is often used as a first-line agent.
-The Swiss company Galderma sells adapalene under the brand-name product Differin.
+The Swiss company Galderma developed adapalene.

 Medical uses

 Per the recommendations of the Global Alliance on Improving Outcomes of Acne, retinoids such as adapalene are considered first-line therapy in acne treatment and are to be used either independently or in conjunction with benzoyl peroxide and/or an antimicrobial agent, like clindamycin, for maximum efficacy.
-Furthermore, adapalene, like other retinoids, increases the efficacy and penetration of other topical acne medications that are used in conjunction with topical retinoids as well as hastens the improvement of the post-inflammatory hyperpigmentation caused by acne.
+An adapalene/benzoyl peroxide combination medication is also available.
+Furthermore, adapalene, like other retinoids, increases the efficacy and penetration of other topical acne medications that are used in conjunction with topical retinoids as well as hastens the improvement of the postinflammatory hyperpigmentation caused by acne.
 In the long term, it can be used as maintenance therapy.

 Off-label uses

 Adapalene has the unique ability to inhibit keratinocyte differentiation and decrease keratin deposition.
 This property makes adapalene an effective treatment for keratosis pilaris and callus.
-It may be used by men undergoing foreskin restoration to reduce excess keratin that forms a layer on the exterior of the human penis after circumcision.
-Other non-FDA approved indications that have been reported in the literature include treatment of warts, molluscum contagiosum, Darier disease, photoaging, pigmentary disorders, actinic keratoses and alopecia areata.
+Other non-FDA approved indications that have been reported in the literature include treatment of warts, molluscum contagiosum, Darier's disease, photoaging, pigmentary disorders, actinic keratoses and alopecia areata.

+Cosmetic uses

+While adapalene is sold at 0.1% in over-the-counter topical products for treatment of acne, its availability is otherwise restricted to prescription drugs.
+A version of adapalene, oleyl adapalenate, is available for broader skincare and cosmetic usage.

 Side effects

-Adapalene is known to cause mild adverse effects such as photosensitivity, irritation, redness, dryness, itching, and burning.
-It is common (between 1% and 10% of users) to experience a brief sensation of warmth or stinging, as well as dry skin, peeling and redness during the first 2–4 weeks of using the medication.
-These effects are considered mild and generally decrease over time.
-Any serious allergic reaction is rare.
-Furthermore, of the three topical retinoids, adapalene is often regarded as the most tolerable.
+Of the three topical retinoids, adapalene is often regarded as the best tolerated.
+It can cause mild adverse effects such as photosensitivity, irritation, redness, dryness, itching, and burning, and 1% to 10% of users experience a brief sensation of warmth or stinging, as well as dry skin, peeling and redness during the first two to four weeks using the medication.
+These effects are considered mild and usually decrease over time.
+Serious allergic reactions are rare.